reusability/data/README.md

 # Data
 ## Why do we need this data set instead of using the other one.
+1. Aggregate set of SM + CK
+2. Evolutionary Data Set (researchers can see how the data evolves -- time-series analysis)
+3. Number of Projects
+4. Different levels of Granularity: Class, Project, Package

 # Abstract
 ## What is it?